rsrobinett/GuardianAngel/README.md

 0) The first time you use the app you'll need to run "npm install".
 In c9.io you can do this through the terminal (Alt + L).

 1)  In c9.io Open `app.js` and start the app by clicking on the "Run" button in the top menu.
+Make sure that the Command field says, Command: app.js

 2) Alternatively you can launch the app from the Terminal: